Maureen Duffy

 Maureen Patricia Duffy (born 21 October 1933) is an English poet, playwright, novelist and non-fiction author.
 Long an activist covering such issues as gay rights and animal rights, she campaigns especially on behalf of authors.
-She has received the Benson Medal for her lifelong writings.
+She has received the Benson Medal from the Royal Society of Literature for her lifelong writings.

 Early life and education

 Maureen Patricia Duffy was born on 21 October 1933 in Worthing, Sussex.
 Her family came from Stratford, East London.
 Her Irish father, an important strand in her identity, left when she was two months old.
 To add to an already difficult childhood, Maureen's mother died when Maureen was 15.
 She then moved to Stratford in East London, where she had family living.

 Duffy draws on her tough childhood in That's How It Was, her most autobiographical novel.
 Her working-class roots, experience of "class and cultural division" and close relations with her mother are key influences on her work.
 She developed an early passion for "stories of Ancient Greece and Rome, folk tales of Ireland and Wales, tales of knightly chivalry and poetry..."

 Her mother, Duffy recalls, "early on instilled in me that the one thing they can't take away from you is education." she completed her schooling and supported herself before university by teaching at junior schools.
 She gained a degree in English at King's College London in 1956, then taught in Naples till 1958 and in secondary schools in the London area till 1961.